folio-org/okapi/doc/guide.md

 we are talking about.
 (Okapi does not enforce this, it is also possible to use UUIDs or other things, as long as they are truly unique)

-The module provides just one interface, called `test-basic`.
+This module provides just one interface, called `test-basic`.
 It has one handler that indicate that the interface is interested in GET and POST requests to the /testb path and nothing else.
-(In real life, those two would likely be separate entries, with different permissions etc, but we try to keep things simple here).

 The launchDescriptor tells Okapi how this module is to be started and stopped.
 In this version we use a simple `exec` command line.
 Okapi will start a process,